Formation of planetary systems by pebble accretion and migration: Hot super-Earth systems from breaking compact resonant

-The results of Figure \ref{fig:panels_fluxes_model_1} shows a clear trend: the final masses of the planets increase for higher pebble fluxes (larger ${S_{{\rm peb}}}$).
-Planetary embryos/seeds growing in low pebble flux environments do not grow massive enough to migrate to the disk inner edge.
-We recall that in these particular simulations seeds are initially distributed from 0.7 to 20~AU.
+Figure \ref{fig:panels_fluxes_model_1} shows the final masses of planetary embryos in all simulations of Model I with scaling pebble fluxes varying from ${S_{{\rm peb}}=0.2}$ to 2.5.
+Each panel of Figure \ref{fig:panels_fluxes_model_1} shows the outcome of ten simulations in a diagram depicting semi-major axis versus mass.
+Figure \ref{fig:panels_fluxes_model_1} shows a clear trend: the final planet masses are higher for higher pebble fluxes (larger ${S_{{\rm peb}}}$).
+Planetary embryos growing in low-pebble-flux environments do not grow massive enough to migrate to the disk inner edge.
+We recall that in these particular simulations, planetary embryos are initially distributed from 0.7 to 20~AU.
 For ${S_{{\rm peb}}=0.2}$ and ${S_{{\rm peb}}=0.4}$ the amount of radial migration of planetary embryos is typically modest.
-In these two cases, most planetary embryos remain sub-Earth mass and beyond 0.5~AU (see also Paper I for simulations showing the long term dynamical evolution of a similar population of rocky embryos).
-Earth-mass or more massive planets at 1-2 AU produced for ${S_{{\rm peb}}=0.2}$ and 0.4 (for model-I) are planets that started forming farther out and migrated down to their final position.
-We will compare our results with those of Paper I in the next section.
-Before discussing the details of these results we also recall that the integrated pebble flux is the flux of pebble during the entire course of the simulation.
+In these two cases, most planetary embryos remain at sub-Earth mass and beyond 0.5~AU (see also Paper I for simulations showing the long-term dynamical evolution of a similar population of rocky embryos).
+Earth-mass or more-massive planets at 1-2 AU produced for ${S_{{\rm peb}}=0.2}$ and 0.4 (for Model I) are planets that started forming farther out and migrated down to their final position.
+We compare our results with those of Paper I in the following section.
+Before discussing the details of these results we also recall that the integrated pebble flux is the flux of pebbles during the entire course of the simulation.
 A simulation with ${S_{{\rm peb}}=0.2}$ and ${\rm t_{start}=0.5~Myr}$, for example, features an integrated pebble flux of ${\rm \sim 0.2\times194~M_{\oplus}=39~M_{\oplus}}$.
-A simulation with ${S_{{\rm peb}}=1}$ and ${\rm t_{start}=0.5~Myr}$ result in an integrated pebble flux of ${\rm \sim 1\times194~M_{\oplus}}$ (see Figure \ref{fig:flux}).
+A simulation with ${S_{{\rm peb}}=1}$ and ${\rm t_{start}=0.5~Myr}$ results in an integrated pebble flux of ${\rm \sim 1\times194~M_{\oplus}}$ (see Figure \ref{fig:flux}).
 In both cases, only a fraction of the integrated pebble flux is used to build planets.
-In Figure \ref{fig:panels_fluxes_model_1} these numbers are 17\%, 25\%, 32\%, and 30\% for ${S_{{\rm peb}}=0.2,~0.4,~1,~and~2.5}$, respectively.
+In Figure \ref{fig:panels_fluxes_model_1} these numbers are 17\%, 25\%, 32\%, and 30\% for $S_{\rm peb}=0.2$, 0.4, 1, and~2.5, respectively.